 A fresh and plentiful water source should always be available, and this is all the more important because of the breeds heat intolerance issues.

-- The Japanese Chin can be known for having a strong-willed, independent personality.
-You may have to work extra hard on the training if you want to introduce them to competitive obedience or dog sports
+The Japanese Chin has a strong-willed, independent personality.
+You may have to work extra hard on the training if you want to introduce them to competitive obedience or dog sports.

-- Because of their heat intolerance, the Chin may not be best suited to living in a region known for its extreme summer temperatures
+Because of their heat intolerance, the Chin may not be best suited to living in a region with extreme summer temperatures.

-- Chin can be prone to obesity, so it is important that they do not become too sedentary and that they are not spoilt with too many unhealthy tidbits
+Chin can be prone to obesity, so it is important that they do not become too sedentary or eat too many unhealthy tidbits.

 Where to Adopt or Buy a Japanese Chin